zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

     # Two!
     # 1.00665192

-We use `start` keyword to create three [Promises](http://docs.perl6.org/type/Promise) and then use the `await` keyword to wait for all of them to complete.
+We use the `start` keyword to create three [Promises](http://docs.perl6.org/type/Promise) and then use the `await` keyword to wait for all of them to complete.
 Inside our Promises, we print out a string and then sleep for at least one second.